 There was a time when I was a cross-cultural communications trainer and consultant for global firms who couldn’t say the word racism because companies were not ready to address it.

-But since George Floyd’s death, I can say it out loud and clearly, and so Tough Convos was born to focus on those hard to discuss and address issues.
+But since George Floyd’s death, I can say it out loud and clearly, and so Tough Convos was born to focus on those hard-to-discuss and address issues.

 After years of working with companies where I felt I couldn't be myself or say the uncomfortable truths they needed to hear, I hit a milestone in my life.
 I learned how to marry both my creative and intellectual abilities, and how to not allow the limitations others imposed upon me affect my confidence.